mattohagan/battletrip/README.md

 - push notifications for when they hit or went by a ship

 - polling of details every 4 seconds
-- once trip ends get location and
+- once trip ends get location and send to heroku server
 - geo fences from backend or client doesn't matter but lets do server
 - background running app - navigation app